jandubois/rancher-desktop-rdx-fleet/docs/background/appco-help/reference-guides/postgresql.md

 ### Metrics

-The PostgreSQL Helm chart can deploy a metrics exporter as a sidecar container that exposes Prometheus metrics to be scrapped by a Prometheus server.
+The PostgreSQL Helm chart can deploy a metrics exporter as a sidecar container that exposes Prometheus metrics to be scraped by a Prometheus server.
 The metrics exporter is deactivated by default but it can be enabled via Helm chart parameters (`metrics.yaml`):

 ```